Sergio Mitre: Tecolotes de los Dos Laredos

-Legal troubles
+On May 14, 2019, Mitre signed with the Saraperos de Saltillo of the Mexican League.
+In 14 games (13 starts) he threw 74 innings going 9-3 with a 5.59 ERA and 43 strikeouts.

+Personal life

+He has a son named Sam (Sergio Armando Mitre III), who was born in 2006, and a daughter named Senya, who was born in 2009.

+Mitre started Playmakers, a free youth baseball clinic for children in Chula Vista and National City.

+Murder conviction

 2019 domestic violence arrest

 On September 1, 2019, while playing for the Saraperos de Saltillo of the Mexican League, Mitre was arrested on suspicion of assaulting a woman, after employees at a Quality Inn in Saltillo alerted authorities of a domestic violence situation taking place inside a suite.
 Following his arrest, the Saraperos owner denounced Mitre's actions, and he was later suspended indefinitely by the team.
 Mitre avoided jail time by paying a fine of 20,000 pesos.

 2020 murder

 On July 13, 2020, Mitre was arrested in Saltillo for possession of marijuana.
 On July 14, Mitre was charged with femicide and aggravated statutory rape over the death and possible sexual assault of his girlfriend's daughter; he was booked into the Saltillo Prison.
 After the charges were announced, Mitre was released by the Saraperos and suspended indefinitely by the Mexican League.
 The statutory rape charges were later dropped after evidence showed the girl was not sexually assaulted.

 On January 20, 2022, Mitre was sentenced to 50 years in prison after being convicted in Mexico for femicide in the murder of his then-girlfriend's 22-month-old daughter.
-He was also ordered to issue a public apology, and pay a MX$379,500 penalty for damages caused by his actions.
+He was also ordered to issue a public apology, and pay a MX$1,379,500 penalty for damages caused by his actions.
 Following the sentencing, Mitre's lawyers announced he would be appealing the conviction.